bryansteiner/gpu-passthrough-tutorial/README.md

 $ sudo apt install libvirt-daemon-system libvirt-clients qemu-kvm qemu-utils virt-manager ovmf
 ```

 Restart your machine and boot into BIOS.
 Enable a feature called `IOMMU`.
 You'll also need to enable CPU virtualization.
 For Intel processors, look for something called `VT-d`.
 For AMD, look for something called `AMD-Vi`.
-My system was unique and I had to enable a feature called `SVM Mode`.
+My motherboard is unique so I had to enable a feature called `SVM Mode`.
 Save any changes and restart the machine.

 Once you've booted into the host, make sure that IOMMU is enabled:
 `$ dmesg | grep IOMMU`